How To Become an HVAC Technician

 Most employers require candidates to have hands-on experience, which often requires attending a trade school.

 HVAC vocational programs last anywhere from six months to a year.
-Our HVACR training program can be completed in as few as 9 months!
+Our HVACR training program can be completed in just 9 months!

-Throughout students' educational journey, they can attend events like career fairs, where they’ll have the opportunity to meet employers.
+Throughout students' educational journey at UTI, they can attend events like career fairs, where they’ll have the opportunity to meet employers.
 Students can also lean on our Career Services team for help crafting an effective resume, interview practice, career coaching and career development assistance.

-The Career Services department also helps graduates identify potential career opportunities, as they maintain contact with employers across the U.S. While the path to become an HVAC tech can vary, we pride ourselves on getting students and graduates the support they need.
+The Career Services department also helps graduates identify potential employment opportunities, as they maintain contact with employers across the U.S. While the path to becoming an HVAC tech can vary, we pride ourselves on getting students and graduates the support they need.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.